M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

 👉 Materials
 The repository contains materials related to the research.
 Here you can find the following:

-- [Focus_group_starting_point.pdf](Focus_group_starting_point.pdf) -> This document was sent to the recruited participants before the focus group was conducted to familiarize them with what was going to be discussed.
+- [Focus_group_starting_point.pdf](Focus_group_starting_point.pdf) -> This document was sent to the recruited focus group participants (industry experts) before the focus group was conducted to familiarize them with what was going to be discussed.
-- [Informed_consent.pdf](Informed_consent.pdf) -> basic information to the survey participants about the research.
-This document contains basic information about the experiment (basic research information such as duration, conditions of participation, ethical approval reference number, etc.).
+- [Informed_consent.pdf](Informed_consent.pdf) -> basic information to the survey participants (experienced Scrum practitioners) about the research.
+This document contains all the basic information about the research (basic research information such as duration, conditions of participation, ethical approval reference number, etc.).
-- [Survey_questionnaire.pdf](Survey_questionnaire.pdf) (based on Kano method) -> the questionnaire we used in the research.
+- [Survey_questionnaire.pdf](Survey_questionnaire.pdf) (based on Kano method) -> the questionnaire we used in the research for survey participants.

 **Source**: 🔴TO BE DONE WHEN PUBLISHED🔴